sbinet/go-python/README.md

  - provide an easy way to extend go-python with ``go`` based extensions

  - think about the need (or not) to translate CPython exceptions into go panic/recover mechanism

+ - use SWIG to automatically wrap the whole CPython api ?